Benefits of a Canvas Wall Tent

 Indoor Temperature and Breathability

-Since canvas tents are less likely to be used in backpacking and are more likely to be used in longer term trips or locations, they are built with heartiness in mind.
+Since canvas tents aren’t going to be used in backpacking but rather longer term trips or locations, they are built with heartiness in mind.
 The heavier fabrics used in canvas tent building can create a better sense of indoor temperature control.
-For example, a polyester or cotton canvas tent is more likely to maintain its temperature than a nylon tent, and the breathability of the fabrics can mean less chance of condensation collection when compared to nylon tents as well.
+For example, a polyester or cotton canvas tent is more likely to maintain its temperature than a nylon tent, and the breathability of these fabrics can mean less chance of condensation collection when compared to nylon tents as well.

 In the case of condensation, both nylon and canvas require a bit of care.
 Nylon can mildew on the outside layers closest to the wetness, therefore care must be taken to ensure that the nylon is dry prior to storage.
-On the other hand, mold can grow on a canvas tent that hasn’t been properly dried.
-Since this is a situation where both types of tents require a bit of care, it is sort of a toss up as to which is the better material, but once again it should be noted that materials that are blended (such as polyester blends) offer a nice middle ground between the two types of fabric used in that they are more naturally waterproofed like nylon, yet they still are a bit more breathable like cotton.
+On the other hand, mold can grow on a canvas tent that hasn’t been properly dried or treated.
+It used to be that poly-cotton blends offered a nice middle ground between the two types of fabric used in that they are more naturally waterproofed like nylon, yet they still are a bit more breathable like cotton, but modern manufacturing has made this point irrelevant since polyester can now be just as breathable as cotton.
+The biggest issue becomes ventilation shafts.
+You will want, at a minimum, a ridge opening or two but screened windows gives the best experience.

 Materials used in canvas wall tents tend to be more long lasting as well in that they do not tear as quickly or easily.
 Reinforced corners help many canvas tents to be useful even after regular use, and if the material pulls or tears at any point, this style of tent is much more easily repaired.
 A few simple runs with a sewing machine can often patch problems that may arise, unlike many nylon tents.
 Since it is a more slippery and lighter fabric, it can take a bit of working with a nylon tent to achieve a thorough repair and may require professional assistance or even replacement of the tent entirely.
-Plus, both cotton and polyester blends offer increasingly higher breaking strengths.
+Furthermore, the durabilty of canvas is extended further by adding in the strength of polyester.
+The more polyester in the fabric the greater the durability.

 The poles used in typical canvas tents provide a sturdy structure that can easily withstand the elements.
 It’s less common to break a tent pole when it is for the structure of a canvas wall tent than when compared to a nylon tent because canvas wall tents tend toward securing the structure first, then attaching the outer material after the main structure is built whereas nylon tents are often and all-in-one type concept that relies on tension of bendy materials to hold itself aloft.
 Since it is such a sturdy tent, a canvas wall tent can be reinforced even more and, if well cared for, can even become a semi-permanent addition of a backyard, restaurant, or other location.